-As I’ve said before, once you start decluttering your home, it starts to take on momentum.
-You open up cabinets and drawers and you shudder that you’ve accumulated SO MUCH STUFF!
+Once you start decluttering your home, it starts to take on momentum.
+You open up cabinets and drawers, and you shudder that you've accumulated SO MUCH STUFF!
 I mean, how in the world did this happen?
-And pretty soon you’ve gone from not even noticing it, to not being able to stand it.
+And pretty soon you've gone from not even noticing it, to not being able to stand it.
 You know it is time for a change.

-And beyond what we stuffed into these areas, we also had several shoe boxes filled with medicine, nail polish and polish removers that we had corralled and moved onto the top shelves of a closet so our curious younger children would not be able to access them.
-‘Cuz there’s nothing worse than finding a 5 year old kiddo all hopped up on cough drops painting her fingernails and use the nebulizer as a personal hand dryer.
-Am I right?
+And beyond what we stuffed into these areas, we also had several shoe boxes filled with medicine, nail polish and polish removers that we had corralled and moved onto the top shelves of a closet so our curious younger children would not be able to access them. ‘(What could be worse than finding a 5-year-old kiddo all hopped up on cough drops painting her fingernails and using the nebulizer as a personal hand dryer.
+Am I right?)

 Oh- and how did we decide that the best place to store all of the dog’s ear cleaning supplies would be on our windowsill?
 What- for quick emergency access?

-Ahem, As I said, it was time for some decluttering.
-So here are the steps that I took…. and I conquered this mess in just 2 hours!
+As I said, it was time for some decluttering.
+So here are the steps that I took to conquer this mess in just 2 hours!

-Step 1: Decide on “categories of products” to store in the bathroom
+Step 1 to Declutter Your Bathroom: Decide on “categories of products” to store in the bathroom

 I looked at what we owned and decided that these would be my categories: